cogment/cogment-doc/src/cogment/tutorial/2-random-player.md

   await context.serve_all_registered(port=9000)
 ```

-At the beggining of the file the function `random_agent` is the actor's implementation.
+At the beginning of the file, the function `random_agent` is the actor's implementation.
 This function is called once per actor and per trial and handles the full lifetime of the actor.

 - The actor's **initialization**, before the `async for`.
 This is where, for example, actor's internal data can be defined before calling `actor_session.start()` to notify that it is ready,
 - Its **update loop**, the content of the `async for`.
 This is where resides the implementation of the actor's response to various events,